The Role of Probiotics in Autoimmune Disease Management: An Ayurvedic Perspective

 Multiple Sclerosis

-Emerging research suggests that probiotics may benefit individuals with multiple sclerosis (MS).
-A study published in the journal *Immunology Letters* found that probiotic supplementation improved clinical symptoms and reduced inflammatory markers in MS patients.
+Probiotics have shown potential in the treatment of multiple sclerosis (MS).
+A study published in Immunology Letters found that probiotic supplementation improved clinical outcomes and reduced inflammatory markers in patients with MS (Tankou et al., 2018).

 Ayurvedic Perspective on Probiotics